Mohs Surgery Questions

 - Will the surgery leave a scar?

 Yes, any form of treatment will leave a scar.
 In most cases, when we say a scar, we are talking about a narrow white line.
 Each person reacts differently to the surgical outcome, but we can comfortably tell you that the vast majority of our patients are exceptionally pleased on how well the surgical site heals.
 Obviously, the amount of scarring can increase with the size of the cancer.
 For our patients who use makeup, our surgical work is usually fully able to be camouflaged within several weeks after surgery.
+To view before and after images of Mohs surgery, click here.
+This content may be sensitive to some viewers.
+As you will see on the post-op images, scarring is minimal in most cases.

 If you are interested in learning more about Mohs surgery, contact our office.